krushton/iomusictags/README.md

 ### Bugs, Quirks, Easter Eggs
 * Does not work in IE
 * If the player cannot find a track it displays a 500 error
+* Sometimes the nodes slide out of view